devopsproduct/product/README.md

 _CD to /vagrant out of the default SSH directory of home/vagrant_ cd /vagrant

+Now you can run 'pytest' to run the tests.
+Always run test cases before changing any code.

 ### Testing
-Manually running the Tests
+#### Manually running the Tests

-Run the tests using pytest
+Run the tests using 'pytest'

-$ pytest
+'$ pytest'

 pytest is configured via the included pytest.ini file to automatically include the flags --with-spec --spec-color so that red-green-refactor is meaningful.
 If you are in a command shell that supports colors, passing tests will be green while failing tests will be red.